 Continuity is critical in business, and there are few things more important than continuous revenue and cash flow, particularly for small to medium-sized organizations.
-In fact, just one brief business interruption can be incredibly costly for an organization, often leading to serious reputational damages or long-term closures.
+In fact, just one brief business interruption due to a catastrophic loss can be incredibly costly for an organization, often leading to serious reputational damages or long-term closures.

 If you think about it, there are several local examples of businesses that faced unfortunate circumstances.
 Nearly two years ago, Colonial Cleaners faced a structural fire that affected many of the businesses in the Thornapple Plaza on US 30 in Valparaiso.
 More recently, the Allure on the Lake in Chesterton faced a devastating fire that left many couples without a wedding venue.

 It’s easy to talk about insurance in the abstract thinking “that won’t happen to me.”
 However, incidents like these, ones that happen close to home, are a reminder that anything can happen unexpectedly.

 That’s where business interruption insurance can help.
 This form of coverage provides protection against a variety of common interruptions, including natural disasters, equipment damage and vandalism.

 The challenge: Following a recent fire, a bagel shop experienced major property damage.
 Not only were substantial repairs needed, the company lost crucial baking equipment.